 Security Core

-The architecture, not just the promise
+The architecture behind the security promise

 1

-Inspect pairing logic
+Follow the pairing logic

 2